pierrickmartino/walletexplorer/README.md

 * Transactions - Add currency before the amount
 * Transactions - Search engine with firestore data
 * Transactions - Search on multiple criteria
-* Transactions - Evolution with categories
+* Transactions - Long Press to update a transaction type
 * Transactions - Edition on card
 * Navigation - Overview / Analysis / Transactions by Account
 * Create widget/class for each view overview/analysis/transaction/account